davidski/tidyrisk-docker/README.md

 ##  How to Use

+### Interactive Use

 1. Install Docker (free community editions for MacOS, Windows, Linux, and several cloud providers are all available via the [Docker Store](https://store.docker.com/search?type=edition&offering=community)).
 2. `docker run -d -p 8787:8787 davidski/evaluator:latest`.
 3. Navigate with a local web browser to http://localhost:8787.
 4. Login to RStudio with the user `rstudio` and the password `rstudio`.

+### Simplified Analysis Flow

+1. `docker run -it -e EVALUATOR=init -v "$(pwd)/evaluator":/data davidski/evaluator:latest`.
+2. Edit the templates in the `evaluator/inputs` subdirectory on your host system.
+3. `docker run -it -e EVALUATOR=run -v "$(pwd)/evaluator":/data davidski/evaluator:latest`.
+4. Consume the reports and analysis in the `evaluator/results` directory on your host system.

 ### Data Storage